He was most gracious during our interview, one of many reasons I chose him to be the male lead of “Obedient Heart.”

 J: – Yes.
 After transporting equipment to military bases all over the world, I now transport people to glamorous destinations like London, Paris, and, my personal favorite, Chicago.

+M: – Who takes care of the children when you’re on your flights?
 J: – My parents.
 Sometimes they stay at my home in Palma Ceia, and other times they take the kids to their home in Carrollwood.
 By the way, the children are both teenagers now.
 Almost grown.

 M: – Explain those locations for the audience not familiar with Tampa, please.